AshminDhungana/emotion-chatbot/README.md

 ## 💡 Author

 **Ashmin Dungana**
-Built with ❤️ using Python, React, and GPT-2.
+Built with ❤️ using Python, React, and Seq2Seq model